top of page

 Infections like gingivitis and more also pose a threat and are considered red flags in such cases.
 If you suffer from any of the aforementioned signs, contact a professional dentist or periodontist for a thorough diagnosis and treatment plan.

-Frequent Gum Disease Questions
+Gum Disease Treatment NYC: Frequently Asked Questions

-• Can Periodontal Disease Be Hereditary?
+Can Periodontal Disease Be Hereditary?

 Yes, gum health can be affected by a person’s genetics, and studies have proven that about one-third of the population is predisposed to periodontal conditions.
 Even with good brushing and flossing habits, people with inherited oral health issues can be up to six times more susceptible to periodontal disease.
 Genetic tests can prove this link and heighten the awareness of disease, which can then be proactively prevented.